Syncroness-Inc/embedded-rust-start/README.md

 # Blinky
 A simple starting point for bare metal rust projects.
 This repository ships with an environment that allows cross compilation, flashing the target device, remote debugging, local unit testing, local coverage reports, and an example for continuous integration.
 The environment was created with a [STM32F429I Discovery Board](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits/32f429idiscovery.html) in mind but can be easily configured to accommodate a different device.
-The remainder of the readme shall provide instructions for how to get the environment up and running, how to use the tools, provide explanation for how some environment features work.
+The remainder of the readme shall provide instructions for how to get the environment up and running, how to use the tools, and provide explanation for how some environment features work.

 Note: Much of the environment setup has been automated using docker following the instructions in the [embedded rust discovery book](https://rust-embedded.github.io/discovery/).